vhjiang/panther/readme.md

 #### Send ETH using vitalik.eth's account

-One of ganache's fabulous features is `unlockedAccounts`: by unlocking vitalik.eth, you have full access to his account.
+One of ganache's fabulous features is `unlockedAccounts`: by unlocking arbitrary accounts, you have full access to these accounts.
 In `test_scripts/simulate_eth_transfer.js`, let's use vitalik's account to send you some eth:

 ```
 > node test_scripts/simulate_eth_transfer.js